codoworks/go-boilerplate/README.md

 2. environment variables
 3. cmd flags (if available)

-Example: if you have `HOST=127.0.0.1` in the `.env` file and `$ EXPORT HOST=0.0.0.0` in a terminal, the service will first read the first value in the env file, which is then overriden by the value in the terminal environment.

 During development, it is recommended to use a `.env` file.
-You can find a reference under `./.env.sample` to get started.
+You can find a reference under /.env.sample` to get started.

 To ease your development process, we've included a command to print the environment to better understand your app behaviour.
 Simply run `go run . info env`.
-Together with `go run . info features` you should be able to get to the bottom of something.
+Together with `go run . info features`, you should be able to get to the bottom of an issue.

 <details>